gerardo/vimfiles/README.markdown

 # Intro to VIM

-In case you've never used VIM before, here are some links worth
+In case you've never used VIM before, here are some links and info worth
 reading:

 * Type `vimtutor` into a shell to go through a brief interactive